KGI offers prerequisite science classes for undergrads. Summer online courses include Biochemistry, Genetics, Human Anatomy, Microbiology, and more.

 Admissions@kgi.edu for additional information.

 This introductory course will explore the fundamental chemical processes underlying life.
-Energy/thermodynamics, macromolecules, metabolism, and molecular biology will be covered to provide a firm foundation of biochemistry in one summer.
+Energy/thermodynamics, macromolecules, metabolism and molecular biology will be covered to provide a firm foundation of biochemistry in one summer.
 The course is designed to serve as a pre-requisite for students seeking careers in the health professions.

-Discussion Hours (online): Tuesdays from 4-6 p.m.
+Discussion Hours (online): Thursdays, 4 – 6 p.m.

 Prerequisites: General Biology I and II with labs, General Chemistry I and II with labs, and Organic Chemistry I and II with labs

-BIOL 160 Human Anatomy with Laboratory
+• SCI 3300 Human Anatomy with Laboratory

 Human anatomy is the integrated study of the gross and microscopic anatomy of the human body.
 The course will explore human architecture and how the microscopic and gross forms adhere to the concept of “shape/organization confers function.”
 Human anatomy includes eight laboratory sessions.
 The course is designed to serve as a pre-requisite for students seeking careers in the health professions.